Generic Name: sodium chloride (Injection route)

 - Heart or blood vessel disease or

-- Kidney disease—Sodium chloride injection may make these conditions worse or increase the chance of side effects occurring
+- Liver disease (eg, cirrhosis)—Use with caution.
+May make these conditions worse or increase the chance of side effects occurring.

 Proper Use of sodium chloride